 Dues is Due!
 You can pay at the meeting or mail your renewal in.
 See 'contact us' page for address information.

-Details will be ironed out at the upcoming meeting on Wednesday the 12th, but Western Command is already registered so you just have to show up, timings TBD.
+Western Command is already registered so you just have to show up, timings in the handout link below.
 If you've never been to this parade before, it's a really big deal - with crowds at least equal to the annual Hyack parade if not more.
 It's an easy parade route and we're amongst the virtual Who's Who of other vehicle collectors' clubs, service organizations, police and fire departments and other organizations, so it's a great way to show off your prized machine and a truly unique take on "the wearin' o' the Green!"

 Doolin's Irish Pub on Nelson has again generously agreed to rope off a section of their parking-lot for us and will have a table reserved downstairs, and, as this is literally right at the end of the parade route, you can have lunch and a pint of Guinness and put all your doors and tops back on the parking-lot versus trying to fumble with that stuff out on the street somewhere.
 We usually have a decent crowd looking over the vehicles there too.